Villainous Breakdown: Film

-- In the 1st film, Strannix goes completely insane after Krill is killed, including babbling about cartoon characters.
+- Under Siege: Strannix goes completely insane after Krill is killed, including babbling about cartoon characters.
 Shell shock from the deck gun blasts probably contributes, but still.

-- In the 2nd film Dane also has a bit of a breakdown when the Kill Sat CD is stolen, but goes back to normal when he gets it back.
+- Under Siege 2: Dark Territory: Dane has a bit of a breakdown when the Kill Sat CD is stolen, but goes back to normal when he gets it back.
 Of course, he has another one once Ryback starts messing his plans up big time.

 - Man of Steel: General Zod undergoes one in the climax.
 After the heroes bomb the Kryptonians back to the Phantom Zone, the only one left is Zod, who collapses to his knees in the rubble of Metropolis.
 He gives a brief, furious speech justifying his actions in defense of his people, and now he has no people left.
 He then swears to destroy Earth and everyone on it out of retribution for what Superman has done.
 What follows is a city-spanning superhuman brawl between Superman and Zod, destroying several buildings in the process.

 - Jason Stryker in X2: X-Men United.
 Twice in a row!
 First, when Magneto manages to briefly shut down Cerebro - proving immune to Jason's attempts at manipulating him in the process.
 Secondly, when Storm uses a blizzard to break his hold over Xavier once and for all.
 In both situations, Jason can only express his terror through his illusions.

 - Mostly downplayed in the first case, as all his reaction to Magneto being immune to his powers is an annoyed look to Erik's helmet. (or maybe not, as he's not shown displaying any physical reactions until then and him actually expressing them speaks volumes)